-The ‘Sampling’ tab, located in the ‘Model Build Settings’ dialog, allows you to specify how much data will be used to build a model, as well as how that data it is to be sampled.
+The Sampling tab allows you to specify how much data will be used to build a model, as well as how that data is to be sampled.
 Dataset sampling is a good strategy when building a model; it can make the building process faster and more efficient and often has only a small effect on the final model performance.

 - Maximum Rows for Modeling - Specify how many rows will be used to build and validate the model.
 If the dataset has fewer rows than this value, all of them will be used.